 2.12 CAREGIVER'S RESPONSIBILITIES

 If a student’s (grades 5-12 only) parents/legal guardian are unable to deal with CIS for day-to-day matters or reside overseas, then a caregiver (who is a Singaporean or Permanent Resident of Singapore) above the age of 25, having charge or control of the student during the school year, should be appointed by the parent/legal guardian.
 Appointed caregivers are required to live in the same residence as the CIS student and meet all other caregiver expectations.
 Students in grade 4 or below must reside with at least one parent while enrolled at CIS.
+If parents/legal guardians are travelling, you must inform the school and provide the name of emergency contacts and temporary caregivers.
 View the responsibilities of caregivers in English.
 (You can also view it in Chinese or Korean).

 2.12.1 Change in caregiver / caregivers contact details